nicholsdh/pyhop_anytime/README.md

     algorithm described for the [SHOP3](https://github.com/shop-planner/shop3) planner.
 * States and goals are consolidated into a single data type.
 Printing states is simplified by the implementation of a `__repr__()` method.
+* Depth-first search is implemented using a Python list as a stack rather than by recursion.
+This is intended for avoiding stack overflows when finding long plans.

 ## HTN Planning